geoios/DRD-Algorithm/README.md

 ![LS solution of main parameter](https://latex.codecogs.com/svg.image?\hat{X}_o=({A^TP_{e_L}A})^{-1}A^TP_{e_L}L)

-where P is the weight matrix of the observationsï¼Œ
+where P is the weight matrix of the observationsï¼?

 ![LS solution of main parameter](https://latex.codecogs.com/svg.image?Q_{\hat{X}_o}=(A^TA)^{-1})